sebsebsebsebtimes4/PowerBI-Reports/README.md

 -
 ![alt text](clearance.png)
 -
-Some dax measure used in the report.
+Some dax measures used in the report.
 ```
 Dax Measures-